A-kly/School-Vault/PSYCH 258/Topic 5 - Attention.md

 	- Neisser (1979):
 		- showed videos of two overlapping basketball teams
 		- task: count the number of passes made by black-shirted team
-		- about 50% of viewers ------- the -----
+		- about 50% of viewers noticed the *girl with the umbrella*
 - Simons & Chabris (1999):
 	- showed participants a video of two teams of three basketball players
 	- task: count how many times the players wearing white pass the basketball
-	- 46% of observers ------ the -------
+	- 46% of observers ==missed== the ==gorillaa==

-- **Attentional -----**: when stimuli are presented in a series, one target stimulus interferes with the ability to detect a subsequent target
+- **Attentional blink**: when stimuli are presented in a series, one target stimulus interferes with the ability to detect a subsequent target

-Shapiro, Arnell, & Raymond (1997):
+	- Shapiro, Arnell, & Raymond (1997):
 		- used rapid serial visual presentation (RSVP)
 		- a string of stimuli presented briefly (100 ms each)
 		- first target stimulus is presented (e.g., white letter)
 		- second target stimulus follows (e.g., “X”)
 		- second target unlikely to be --------
 		- may be due to attention being “used up” for 500 ms after an event

-**------ blindness**: an inability to detect changes in an object or a scene
+- **------ blindness**: an inability to detect changes in an object or a scene

-Levin & Simons (1997):
+	- Levin & Simons (1997):
 		- participants told to “pay close attention” to a video of a conversation
 		- only 1 of 10 participants noticed any -------

-Simons & Levin (1998):
+	- Simons & Levin (1998):
 		- only ---- of the participants noticed a change in the stranger
 		- changes may be local or global, fast or slow
 		- however, people -do- notice changed sex, race, or social group

-Implications:
+	- Implications:
 		- attention is limited: ------- awareness
 		- not everything presented to our senses is ---------
 		- visual encoding must be ------

 ---